rust-redo/tiny-app/README.md

 # tiny-app

-`tiny-app` is a collection of tiny applications implemented in Rust.
+`tiny-app` is a collection of tiny applications or libraries implemented in Rust.

 ## Why